inneslabs/logd/readme.md

 ![A circular buffer](./doc/circular_buffer.svg)

 # Logd is a circular buffer
-Logd (pronounced "logged") will never run out of storage, and it will never reallocate memory.
-As the buffer becomes full, each write automatically overwrites the oldest element.
+Logd (pronounced "logged") will never run out of storage.
+Reads & writes are constant time.

+As the buffer becomes full, each write overwrites the oldest element.

 # Auth
 Logd authenticates clients for either reading or writing using 2 shared secrets.
 These are stored encrypted in our secrets SOPS file.

 # HTTP API
 Logd starts a http server.